 by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

-Before I tell you about how to improve your corporate culture, few words on culture itself.
+Before I tell you about how to improve your employee experience, few words on culture.

 Culture is often defined as a way of living life.
 It encompasses a wide range of concepts including beliefs and the accepted norms and behavior.

-If we put culture in the context of a workplace, corporate culture then reflects what your organization believes and upholds; how you work, interact and communicate.
+If we put culture in the context of an office experience you want to create, it reflects what your organization believes and upholds; how you work, interact and communicate.

 As important stakeholders in your company, I believe employees should have a positive working environment that fosters their creativity, productivity, efficiency, communication among other things.
 We truly think that employees play a major role in a company’s success.